microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 The main configuration profile, which is attached to the *MixedRealityToolkit* GameObject in your Scene, provides the main entry point for the Toolkit in your project.

-> The Mixed Reality Toolkit "locks" the default configuration screens to ensure you always have a common start point for your project and we encourage you to start defining your own settings as your project evolves.
+> The Mixed Reality Toolkit "locks" the default configuration screens to ensure you always have a common start point for your project and it is encouraged to start defining your own settings as your project evolves.

 ![](../Documentation/Images/MixedRealityToolkitConfigurationProfileScreens/MRTK_ActiveConfiguration.png)